We found 9 neurologists who accept Coventry Open Access HMO near Exton, PA.

 Clinical interests: Neck Pain, Dementia, Stroke, Epilepsy, Back Pain, Alzheimer's Disease, Headache, Multiple ...
 (Read more)

 Dr. Chhinder Binning's specialties are neurophysiology and neurology (brain & spinal cord disease).
-He is affiliated with Ephrata Community Hospital, Main Line Health, and Chester County Hospital.
-Dr. Binning graduated from Government Medical College, Amritsar.
-His residency was performed at Hahnemann University Hospital and a hospital affiliated with the University of Colorado Denver.
-On average, patients gave Dr. Binning a rating of 3.5 stars out of 5.
-He honors United Healthcare Platinum, United Healthcare Navigate, and Coventry, as well as other insurance carriers.
+His education and training includes medical school at Government Medical College, Amritsar and residency at Hahnemann University Hospital and a hospital affiliated with the University of Colorado Denver.
+Dr. Binning's average patient rating is 3.5 stars out of 5.
+He accepts United Healthcare Platinum, United Healthcare Navigate, and Coventry, in addition to other insurance carriers.
+Dr. Binning is affiliated with Ephrata Community Hospital, Main Line Health, and Chester County Hospital.
 His practice is open to new patients.

 Clinical interests: Electromyography, Multiple Sclerosis, Bell's Palsy, Parkinson's Disease, Meningitis, Encephalitis, ...
 (Read more)